wilson-lauw/azkaban/README.md

   - `jobs.py`

 ## Deployments on GKE
 Configure your gcloud account and install docker first.
+Then use `gcloud auth configure-docker` to configure `docker` to use `gcloud` as a credential helper.
 Also, follow the guide [here](https://cloud.google.com/sql/docs/mysql/connect-kubernetes-engine) on creating secrets on kubernetes.
 The service account need to have these role:
 - `Cloud SQL Client`